sadiemantlo/spooky-dudes/README.md

 The homepage of this site should appear as so:
 ![home](./public/images/RM-home.png)
-Selectin the login button will route users to the login page.
+Selecting the login button will route users to the login page.
 If they don't have any login information saved, they have the option to click the signup link.
+If users don't log in, they won't have access to the story or the comments page.
 ![login](./public/images/RM-login.png)
 The signup page will appear as so:
 ![signup](./public/images/RM-signup.png)